-We recently configured God to monitor our Sphinx search deamon.
+We recently configured God to monitor our Sphinx search daemon.
 The application heavily depends on it and it's the main reason the app is down from time to time.
 The problem is that God tries to restart Sphinx when it's rebuilding the indexes (and thus not running).
-Let's look how Sphinx and God can play nice together.
+Let's look at how Sphinx and God can play nicely together.

-The idea is to temporarly unmonitor the Sphinx process while it's rebuilding the indexes.
+The idea is to temporarily unmonitor the Sphinx process while it's rebuilding the indexes.